Introduction

 - Use the

-field.
+payment_url: The API response for a successful order creation will contain apayment_urlfield.
 You must redirect the buyer's representative to this Payment URL.

 - Activation and Lifespan: The

-becomes active once it's first opened and remains valid for 24 hours. - Expiration: If a buyer attempts to use an opened
+payment_urlbecomes active once it's first opened and remains valid for 24 hours. - Expiration: If a buyer attempts to use an opened

-after this 24-hour window, the verification will fail, and the order'sstate
+payment_urlafter this 24-hour window, the verification will fail, and the order'sstatewill not change. - Renewal: Should the

-expire or if a new one is needed for any reason (e.g., the user closed the page and lost the link), you can obtain a fresh, unactivatedpayment_url
+payment_urlexpire or if a new one is needed for any reason (e.g., the user closed the page and lost the link), you can obtain a fresh, unactivatedpayment_urlby making a GET v1/order/<order_id> request for that specific order.
+This new link will also have a 24-hour active window once opened.

 Verification Methods Employed by Two